The X-ray department in the Dental Hospital receives the

 - Occlusal views

-Extra Oral examinations
+Extra Oral examinations (Images taken with the X-Ray detector

 - Cephalometric images for Orthodontics

-- Lateral Oblique jaws
+- Lateral Oblique jaw

 Cone Beam CT machine